da99/www_app/README.md

 ------------

 You have a client (PC, virtual machine, tablet, etc.).
-You want to script it using Scheme, but the machine only partys with JavaScript.
+You want to script it using Haskell, but the machine only partys with JavaScript.
 How do you solve it?
 Make the problem more complicated...
 What if you have 1 billion people who all use 1 million different languages... and they all want to run code on the machine...

-The Alan Kay Way: Let the client run binary code using a sandbox.
+`The Alan Kay Way`: Let the client run binary code using a sandbox.
 Then, collect the output and present the result to the USER or to another process/VM.